Photos: Braves rebound, beat the Mets

 1 /

-Atlanta Braves pitcher Reynaldo López (40) delivers to a New York Mets batter in the first inning of a baseball game Tuesday, April 9, 2024, in Atlanta.
+Braves starting pitcher Reynaldo López (40) delivers to a New York Mets batter during a rainy first inning at Truist Park on Tuesday, April 9, 2024.
 The Braves won 6-5.
-(AP Photo/John Bazemore)
+Miguel Martinez / miguel.martinezjimenez@ajc.com

 Cookie Settings